-Notably, none of them offer the classic volunteer's lament: "It was so much more work than I expected!"
-Instead, they speak with gratitude and determination - in the objective, compassionate language of CASA.
+Notably, none of them offer the one constant in the child's life," she classic volunteer's lament: "It was so much more work than I expected!"
+Instead of describing what the Instead, they speak with gratitude and determination - in the objective, compassionate language of CASA.